p1stream/p1stream/README.md

 ## P1stream

 This is early work on a utility to livestream your desktop and camera sources on a Mac.
-It will target OS X 10.8 (Mountain Lion) and later.
+It's compatible with 10.8 (Mountain Lion) and 10.9 (Mavericks).

 There's [a Trello board][todo] with a rough to-do list.